albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 ![status](/docs_img/pm2_status.png)

-### 6.3 Auto start your all server on start up
+### 6.3 Auto start your all server on startup

-Basically the all process will killed if your server is reboot.
+Basically, all processes will be killed if your server is rebooted.

 thanks to [this](https://stackoverflow.com/questions/45412600/pm2-process-disappears-after-reboot), with pm2 run: